 The classroom setting may not be the best fit for all students.
 We plan and teach lessons at home that match the learning needs of the child, the goals and expectations of the family, and follow curriculum guidelines.
 We are flexible in designing lessons, assignments, projects and/or homework.
 Access Learning can tailor the student’s program to be:

 - Focus on one subject or multiple subjects

 - Tutoring to complement existing programs or complete instruction

 NEW!
 Summer Reading Program

 In 2019, Access Learning is offering its inaugural summer reading program!
 Led by Ontario-Certified Teachers, using the renowned Orton-Gillingham approach, our program participants will improve their phonological awareness, decoding with reading, and spelling.
 We use fun, hands-on activities that will get our students moving and help them learn skills that would normally take 30-40 weeks otherwise!
-The program runs for 4-weeks, July 29 to August 23.
+The program runs for two 2-week sessions, July 29 to August 9 and August 12-August 23.
 Please get in touch for rates, location, and all the other exciting details!